rljusticio/fgc_jekyll/_posts/2017-02-09-welcome-to-jekyll.markdown

-``
-located below is yaml front matter this block must be the first thing in your files we set variables in this block

-layout specifies the layout file to use for this post permalink allows us to customize the url for our post published allows us to set a boolean value that determines if the post will show up when the site is published

-we can also set custom variables in the frontmatter

-predefined variables for posts
-- date: overrides the date included with the name of the post
-- category/categories: specify one or more categories that the post belongs to
-- tags: behave similarly to categories

-``
 ---
 layout: post
 title:  "Welcome to Jekyll!"
 date:   2017-02-09 15:21:27 -0500
 categories: jekyll update
+img: /img/ricki.jpg
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.

 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.